Puerto Vallarta Gay Travel

 Lastly, there is no need to book a taxi in advance since Uber is widely available in Puerto Vallarta.
 There are always drivers near the airport and rides are quite inexpensive.
 There’s definitely no need to take any special discount offers from your hotel or anywhere else.

-Uber cab drivers pick you up outside the terminal exit, but not inside the taxi loop.
-Walk a minute toward the street exit to meet your ride.
+Uber cab drivers pick you up outside the airport terminal exit, but not inside the taxi loop.
+Walk a minute toward the street to meet your ride.
 Then, your journey begins!